kinshuk4/daily-coding-problem-solutions/prob601_650/README.md

 Each student can be placed in a friend group, which can be defined as the transitive closure of that student's friendship relations.
 In other words, this is the smallest set such that no student in the group has any friends outside this group.
 For the example above, the friend groups would be `{0, 1, 2, 5}, {3, 6}, {4}`.

 Given a friendship list such as the one above, determine the number of friend groups in the class.

+## Problem 647 (Medium)

+This problem was asked by Facebook.

+Given a multiset of integers, return whether it can be partitioned into two subsets whose sums are the same.

+For example, given the multiset `{15, 5, 20, 10, 35, 15, 10}`, it would return true, since we can split it up into `{15, 5, 10, 15, 10}` and `{20, 35},` which both add up to `55`.

+Given the multiset `{15, 5, 20, 10, 35}`, it would return false, since we can't split it up into two subsets that add up to the same sum.